vedi/knowledge-base/src/documents/android/profile/Profile_Events.html.md

 @Subscribe
 public void onGetContactsFinished(GetContactsFinishedEvent getContactsFinishedEvent) {
 	// A GetContactsFinishedEvent contains the following:
-	// provider         = the provider on which the get contacts process finished
+	// Provider         = the provider on which the get contacts process finished
-	// socialActionType = the social action performed
+	// SocialActionType = the social action performed
-	// contacts         = an Array of contacts represented by UserProfile
+	// Contacts         = an Array of contacts represented by UserProfile
-	// payload          = an identification string that you can give when you initiate the
+	// Payload          = an identification string that you can give when you initiate the
 	//                    get contacts operation and want to receive back upon its completion
-	// hasMore          = if there are more items in pagination
+	// HasMore          = if there are more items in pagination

 	// ... your game specific implementation here ...
 }